syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/load-balancing-environment.md

 The PDF Viewer server library allows you to achieve a Load balancing environment in the MVC framework using the .NET 4.5 framework with the help of **StackExchange Redis package V1.2.6**.

->Note : We have considered the support from the .NET framework 4.5 version and it won’t work in the lower .NET framework version.
+N> We have considered the support from the .NET framework 4.5 version and it won’t work in the lower .NET framework version.

 ## Steps to achieve load balancing environment in the MVC framework